siggel/coordinatejoker/docs/updates_en.md

 ## Current beta version
 ![beta version icon](https://img.shields.io/github/v/release/siggel/coordinatejoker?logo=github&include_prereleases&label=beta)

-The current beta version will only be distributed to users who have signed up for the app's beta test in the Google Play Store.
+The current beta version will only be distributed to users who have signed up for the app's beta test in the Google Play Store or who use F-Droid.
 Typically, a beta version becomes the current, official version after a successful testing phase without any further changes.

 ## Change History
 After an app update, the app automatically displays all changes compared to the previously installed version.